-Remember a few years ago when everyone was drinking that weird mix of cayenne pepper, lemon juice, and maple syrup because Beyonce reportedly drank the stuff to lose weight?
+A few years ago when everyone was drinking that weird mix of cayenne pepper, lemon juice, and maple syrup because a celebrity (AKA Beyonce) reportedly drank the stuff to lose weight?

 It wasn’t the first time, and certainly not the last time a diet, supplement, or detox has been made famous (…or infamous?) because a celebrity told us it works.
 We’ve always been a society obsessed with what the stars are doing and since they’re in the business of looking good it’s easy to see why they become “experts” on a healthy lifestyle.
 Take a look at the cover of any magazine.
 There’s a very good chance that it promises some tips and tricks to help you look like whatever celebrity is gracing the cover.